hercules-ci/blog.hercules-ci.com/_posts/2018-12-13-hercules-ci-development-update.md

 categories: hercules-ci
 ---

-We've been making good progress since our [October 25th NixCon demo](https://www.youtube.com/watch?v=py26iM26Qg4): we are now in a stage where we have started dogfooding!
+We've been making good progress since our [October 25th NixCon demo](https://www.youtube.com/watch?v=py26iM26Qg4).

 Some of the things we've built and worked on since NixCon:

  - Realise the derivations and show their status
  - Minimal build logs
  - Keeping track of agent state
+ - GitHub build statuses
  - Improved agent logging
  - Work on Cachix private caches
  - Incorporating
  - Plenty of small fixes, improvements and some open source work

 Since we've started dogfooding a few weeks ago, we've been getting valuable insight.
 There's plenty of things to do and bugs to fix.
-Once we're happy with the stability, we'll contact subscribers on the early adopters list and start handing out access.
+Once we're happy with the stability, we'll contact email subscribers and start handing out early access.

-Don't forget to fill out the poll if you want to [participate or provide valuable input](https://docs.google.com/forms/d/e/1FAIpQLSdPHH7Y-Kj8YlZHfMVKoNqY1BeoEh2llToN58XsLibVrQwJmQ/viewform)!
+If you'd like to be part of early adopters or just be notified of development, make sure to subscribe to [Hercules CI](https://hercules-ci.com).